portworx/katacoda-scenarios/px-cassandra/intro.md

 Then, we're going to show how we can scale the cluster to 3 nodes and dynamically create volumes for each.

-Finally, we're going to show how we can take a consistent snapshot of the three node Cassandra cluster and restore the cluster after a database table drop operation, recovering the data.

 ### Other things you should know